PEMF and PEC Blocks in Mastectomy Reconstruction Patients

 Time Frame

 Quality of recovery will be measured using QoR.
-QoR is a 15-item questionnaire which will score on a scale of 0-10 pertaining to patient's comfort, support system, pain, well being, and ability to carry out daily activities.
-Number "0" indicates none of the time and number "10" indicates all of the time.
+QoR is a 15-item self-reported questionnaire, with each response on a scale of 0-10 pertaining to patient's comfort, support system, pain, well being, and ability to carry out daily activities.
+The total score range is 0 to 150, with a higher score indicating a better quality of recovery.

 Collaborators and Investigators